fleming79/async-kernel/README.md

 ## Origin

-Async kernel started from [IPyKernel](https://github.com/ipython/ipykernel) with the initial idea of running execute requests outside of the message loop.
+Async kernel started as a fork ([commit id = `#8322a7684b004ee95f07b2f86f61e28146a5996d`](https://github.com/ipython/ipykernel/commit/8322a7684b004ee95f07b2f86f61e28146a5996d)) of [IPyKernel](https://github.com/ipython/ipykernel) with the initial idea of running execute requests outside of the message loop.

-We acknowledge the work of the original contributors to IPyKernel that has made Async kernel possible.
+We thank the original contributors of IPyKernel that made Async kernel possible.